nicoleavans/ml-reference/machine learning fundamentals.md

 $$f(x)={\operatorname{sign}}(w^*x - b^*)$$

 Therefore, to predict whether an email message is spam or not spam using an SVM model, you have to take the text of the message, convert it into a feature vector, then multiply this vector by $w$* , subtract $b$* and take the sign of the result.
-This will give us the prediction ($+1$ means $spam$, $-1$ means $not\_spam$).
+This will give us the prediction (
+$+1$
+means
+$spam$
+,
+$-1$
+means
+$not\\_spam$
+).

+The machine finds
+$w$*
+and
-The machine finds $w$* and $b$* by solving an optimization problem.
+$b$* by solving an optimization problem.
 Machines are good at optimizing functions under constraints.
 We want to satisfy a few constraints: first, we want the model to predict the labels of our 10,000 examples correctly.

 ## Semi-supervised Learning
 In semi-supervised learning, the dataset contains both labeled and unlabeled examples.
 Usually, there are much more unlabeled examples.
 The goal of a semi-supervised learning algorithm is the same as supervised.
 Additionally, there is the hope that using many unlabeled examples can help the learning algorithm to find a better model.